fabioaguiar360/pfc/README.md

 06/20/2019
 Today I created two simple apps (Categories and Inputs).
 Keep in mind that it's for learning porpouses.
 I know that there are a bunch of things to increase, but for now that's it ;)

+06/21/2019
+Today I created OUTPUTS app already with relationship with category.In aditional was changed the app INPUTS to have also relationship with category.
+For this I deleted the DB and rebuilded it.
+It was necessary (not necessary but it was easier to do) because the table inputs already had some rows and the field "category" was not empty and this genetered some conflicts.